-This year marks the 40th Anniversary for CASA, the official domestic violence center for southern Pinellas County.
+This year marks the 40th Anniversary for CASA, one of the largest domestic violence centers in Florida.

 CASA's vision is a community without domestic violence so that home is a safe place.